rust-lang/rfcs/0000-backtrace-in-core.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The proposed solution is the one which is currently implementable.
 However, if the Generic Member Access RFC was implemented as discussed in the Motivation section, we would not have to move the `Backtrace` to core at all.
 In the alternative solution, we would leave the `Backtrace` as it is and instead the `Error` trait will provide a `backtrace()` method which will use the Generic Access to extract the concrete `Backtrace` out of the propagated error.
-This has the obvious drawback - if we just wait for its stabilization, we might have to wait for a long time and remain without viable `Backtrace` to be used in `no_std` contexts.

-Alternatively, since the actual implementation of `Backtrace` uses allocating structures like `Box` for backtrace creation, it would be prudent to move it to where this type resides.
-This will in turn allow users of alloc module in embedded and `no_std` contexts to use this functionality without std.
-Similarly to the Generic Member Access solution, it is a time-costly solution.

 During the [conversation on #rust-embedded IRC](https://libera.irclog.whitequark.org/rust-embedded/2021-08-17), various takes on the matter from the embedded contexts were given.
 What was most threatening for people engaged in the discussion is the allocating capabilities of `Backtrace`.